Blueprint Travelers

 Pop's View lookout

-Mountains behind a yellow grassy fieldA mountain peaking out of a forested valley in Fiordland National Park
+Mountains behind a yellow grassy field - Fiordland National Park Te Anau to Milford Sound

 Elington Flats

-Day 3: Milford Sound
+Day 3: Going from Te Anau to Milford Sound

 The fiord of Milford Sound is a truly beautiful landscape that is even more impressive and dramatic in person

-The fiord is beautiful in a variety of conditions and the weather can change quickly in this area of New Zealand.
-And don’t be deterred if there is a lot of rain in the forecast.
+The fiord is beautiful in a variety of conditions and the weather can change quickly in this area of New Zealand so don’t be deterred if there is a lot of rain in the forecast.
 While you will not be able to see the peaks of the fiord when it rains, the rainfall will give you the best chance to see many waterfalls flowing into the fiord.

 The busiest time to visit the fiord is in the middle of the day because the tour groups from Te Anau and Queenstown take the cruises into the fiord during that time.
 If you want cruises with fewer people and tour groups, we recommend reserving the first tour of the day or the last one.